Paul Dana: Racing career

 In 1996, Dana was working as a mechanic at the Bridgestone Racing School in Ontario when he won his first races there.
 In 1998, he moved to Indianapolis and began competing in the Barber Dodge Pro Series, and his top-twenty finish earned him an invitation to the inaugural Formula Dodge National Championship.

-He then competed in the Infiniti Pro Series where he captured one race win and placed second in the 2004 championship.
+Dana then competed in the Infiniti Pro Series where he captured one race win and placed second in the 2004 championship.
 He then secured sponsorship to run in the IndyCar Series with sponsorship from Ethanol suppliers, which he brought to Hemelgarn Racing.

 After competing in three IndyCar Series events, Dana suffered a spinal fracture while practicing for the 2005 Indianapolis 500 and missed the rest of the season, replaced by Jimmy Kite.
 He returned to the series to race for Rahal Letterman Racing after he recovered from his injuries.

 Death

 In the practice session for the first race of the 2006 IndyCar Series season, at Homestead-Miami Speedway, Dana collided with Ed Carpenter's disabled car after Carpenter's tire went flat, thrusting Carpenter's car into a retaining wall, before it slid to the bottom of the track.
 Dana, in the Rahal-Letterman car, was told to "go low" by his spotter.
 Slow-motion footage showed that Dana had hit debris from Carpenter's car just before impact.

 ABC/ESPN's telemetry indicated Dana's car hit Carpenter's car at about 176 mi/h, while Scott Sharp, who was running alongside Dana, reported that he had slowed to approximately 50 mi/h by the time of Dana's impact.

 Dana was transported to Jackson Memorial Hospital, where he died due to complications from injuries sustained in the crash.
-He was 30 years old, and was surrounded by his wife Tonya.
-The morning of his death, Dana's wife found out she was expecting their first child.
+The morning of his death, Dana's wife, Tonya Bergeson, had found out she was expecting their first child.

 After his death, Dana's teammates Buddy Rice and Danica Patrick did not compete in the race as a mark of respect for their deceased teammate.

 Dana's death raised questions over his qualifications to compete and IndyCar's process to approve inexperienced drivers.
 Journalist Robin Miller wrote that, "the majority of veterans were wary of Dana's pedigree."

 During a show on March 27, 2006, an emotional David Letterman paused during his monologue to offer his condolences to Dana's family:It's not hard to imagine the despair and sorrow that Paul Dana's wife, Tonya, and the rest of his family are feeling now, and I want them to know that they have the thoughts and the prayers of myself, the entire Rahal-Letterman team, and the entire racing community and, hopefully, that will give them the slightest amount of comfort.
 I did not know Paul personally but we were all proud to have him on our team and are deeply saddened by his tragic passing at such a young age.